dart-lang/language/working/augmentation-libraries/feature-specification.md

     *   If the argument list *L* has a value for the corresponding positional position or named argument name, let *v* be that value.

-    *   Otherwise, the parameter must be optional.
+    *   Otherwise, the parameter is guaranteed to be optional.

         *   If the parameter has a default value expression, let *v* be the value of that expression.